NathanWalker/workshop/docs/chapters/chapter7.md

-## App Challenge Part 1 - Build a List
+## Code sharing in Nx with web and NativeScript mobile apps

 Now that you’ve got the NativeScript basics down, it’s time to put your skills to the test.
-Your task in the next three chapters is to build an entire NativeScript app from scratch.
+Your task in the next three chapters is to utilize these new skills to maximize code sharing between a web app and a NativeScrip mobile app.

 ### What you’re building